 Students take classes in English, math, and science on college campuses on Saturdays, and during the summer.
 Throughout the school year the program provides academic support to the students.
 On Saturdays, enrichment classes are held for extra support in math, reading, grammar, and computer science.
 After-school tutoring is offered as well as counseling for academics, career preparation and personal needs.
-Assistance is given to high school seniors with college admission process and financial aid application.
+Assistance is given to high school seniors about the college admission process and financial aid applications.

-The summer component consists of living on campus in residence halls for six weeks (students usually go home on the weekends).
-They attend academic classes; enrichment courses, and participates in sports, recreational activities and related courses.
+Some summer components consist of living on campus in residence halls for six weeks (students usually go home on the weekends).
+They attend academic classes; enrichment courses, and participate in sports, recreational activities and related courses.
 The summer program helps students obtain skills, and the motivation to succeed in college.

-Some students are given the opportunity to take up to six hours of college credit and have tuition paid for.
-Upper Bound is a TRIO program, which is funded under Title IV of the Higher Education Act of 1965 (US Department of Education).
+Some students are given the opportunity to take up to six hours of college credits and have their tuition paid for.
+Upward Bound is a TRIO program, which is funded under Title IV of the Higher Education Act of 1965 (US Department of Education).
 These programs help students overcome class, social, and cultural barriers to higher education.
-There is no cost to the student to participate in Upper Bound.
+There is no cost to the student to participate in Upward Bound.
 Students receive stipends for attendance and participation in the program.